Jean-Baptiste Lamarck: Species and other taxa named by Lamarck

 During his lifetime, Lamarck named a large number of species, many of which have become synonyms.
 The World Register of Marine Species gives no fewer than 1,634 records.
 The Indo-Pacific Molluscan Database gives 1,781 records.
 Among these are some well-known families such as the ark clams (Arcidae), the sea hares (Aplysiidae), and the cockles (Cardiidae).
 The International Plant Names Index gives 58 records, including a number of well-known genera such as the mosquito fern (Azolla).

 Species named in his honour

-The honeybee subspecies Apis mellifera lamarckii is named after Lamarck, as well as the bluefire jellyfish (Cyaneia lamarckii).
-A number of plants have also been named after him, including Amelanchier lamarckii (juneberry), Digitalis lamarckii, and Aconitum lamarckii, as well as the grass genus Lamarckia.
+The honeybee subspecies Apis mellifera lamarckii is named after Lamarck, as well as the bluefire jellyfish (Cyanea lamarckii).
+A number of plants have also been named after him, including Amelanchier lamarckii (juneberry), Digitalis lamarckii, the palm tree Dictyocaryum lamarckinum, and Aconitum lamarckii, as well as the grass genus Lamarckia.

 The International Plant Names Index gives 116 records of plant species named after Lamarck.

 Among the marine species, no fewer than 103 species or genera carry the epithet "lamarcki", "lamarckii" or "lamarckiana", but many have since become synonyms.
 Marine species with valid names include: